SAPERE Annual Conference 2020: Inspiring P4C Practice

 ||Making connections and sharing good practice

-Alison Allsopp, National Training Manager and SAPERE registered trainer
+Alison Allsopp, National Training Manager and SAPERE trainer

 ||Workshop session one: see above